iamazeem/spancopy/README.md

 4 directories, 10 files
 ```

-In the above directory structure, the maximum size of 100 bytes so the
+In the `source` directory, the maximum size is 100 bytes so the `threshold`
-`threshold` value must be 100 or above e.g.:
+value must at least be 100 e.g.:

 ```shell
 ./spancopy --threshold 100 --source ./source --destination ./destination
 ```

-Here's the result of running with a `threshold` value of 100 bytes:
+Here's the result:

 ```shell
 $ tree -hF destination/20220820T170146582/